-- A. Control the development of structures and land uses in the vicinity of wetlands. - B. Prevent the destruction of or significant changes to natural wetlands and related water bodies. - C. Protect sensitive, unique and unusual natural areas. - D. Protect wildlife habitats. - E. Prevent expenditure of municipal funds for the purposes of providing and/or maintaining essential services and utilities which might be required as a result of misuse or abuse of wetlands.
+- A. Control the development of structures and land uses on naturally occurring wetlands which will contribute to pollution of surface and ground water by sewage or toxic substances. - B. Prevent the destruction of or significant changes to natural wetlands which provide flood protection, groundwater recharge, pollution abatement, and augmentation of stream flow during dry periods. - C. Protect unique and unusual natural areas. - D. Protect wildlife habitats and maintain ecological balances.